 5. Mark Your Thanksgiving Annually

-In September 2012, I received the most incredible answer to a prayer.
+A few years ago, I received the most incredible answer to a prayer.
 It was so amazing that I vowed never to forget what I had been given that day.
 Every year since then, I have marked it down in my appointments diary and made sure that the day does not go past without marking it in some way.
 Whether you want to have a Mass said on that day each year, or make a donation to a shrine or a charity, or hold a celebration with your family or friends, this is one way to ensure that you never forget the amazing gift you have been given!

 6. Share Your Story and Give Back!

 St Peter wrote: “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that is in you”.
 (1 Peter 3.15) Not all of us will have the opportunity to share your story as a formal testimony at a retreat (but if you are, I encourage you!) but maybe there will be other ways you can share the goodness of what God has given you.
 Maybe someone is in a similar situation to you and by sharing your story you can help them.
 Everyone has experienced times when a normal, simple conversation with a friend turns out to be a life-saver.
 Someone else opening up and sharing a similar situation in their life can make a real, positive and permanent difference to our lives.
 Volunteering, donating or giving back in some way can also be a chance to show gratitude for the gifts received in our lives.

 7. Finally, Know That…

 The greatest act of worship that we can give to God is to let Him give Himself to us.